The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Empirical Studies

-Figures 1(a) and 1(b) are for the case when the stock variance is in the lower quantile, i.e. $q_{2}(\alpha _{2})$ for $\alpha _{2}=0.1$.
-The cross-quantilogram $\hat{\rho}_{\alpha }(k)$ for $\alpha _{1}=0.05$ is negative and significant for some lags.
-It means that when risk is very low, it is less likely to have a very large negative loss.
-The cross-quantilograms $\hat{\rho}_{\alpha }(k)$ for $\alpha _{1}=0.8$, $0.9$ and $0.95$ are positive and significant for some lags.
-For example, for $ \alpha _{1}=0.95,$ the cross-quantilogram is significantly positive for about a half year.
-This means that when risk is very low, it is less likely to have a very large positive gain for the next half year.
-Figure 1(b) shows that the Box-Ljung test statistics are significant for quantiles $\alpha _{1}=0.05,$ $0.8$, $0.9$ and $0.95.$
+Next we investigate the cross-quantilogram $\hat{\rho}_{\tau}(k)$ and the portmanteau test $\hat{Q}_{\tau}^{(p)}$ for different quantile points in Figures 2(a)-3(b).
+For the quantiles of stock return $q_{1}(\tau_{1})$, we consider $\tau_{1}=0.05,$ $0.1,0.2,0.3,0.5,0.7,0.8,0.9$ and $0.95$.
+For the quantiles of stock variance $q_{2}(\tau_{2})$, we consider $\tau_{2}=0.1$ and $0.9.$ Figures 2(a) and 2(b) are for the case when the stock variance is in the low quantile, i.e. $\tau_{2}=0.1$.
+The cross-quantilograms $\hat{\rho }_{\tau}(k)$ for $\tau_{1}=0.05,$ $0.1,0.2$ and $0.3$ are negative and significant for many lags.
+For example, in case of $\tau_{1}=0.05,$ it means that when risk is very low, it is less likely to have a large negative loss.
+On the other hand, the cross-quantilograms for $\tau_{1}=0.7,0.8,0.9$ and $0.95$ is positive and significant for many lags.
+For example, in case of $\tau_{1}=0.95,$ it means that when risk is very low, it is less likely to have a large positive gain.
+However, the cross-quantilogram for $\tau_{1}=0.5$ is mostly insignificant, which means that risk is not helpful in predicting whether stock return is located below or above its median.
+Figure 2(b) shows that the Box-Ljung test statistics are mostly significant except for $\tau _{1}=0.5$.

-Figures 2(a) and 2(b) are for the case when the stock variance is in the median, i.e. $q_{2}(\alpha _{2})$ for $\alpha _{2}=0.5$.
-If the distributions of stock returns and the predictor are symmetric, the median return forecast will be equal to the mean return forecast.
-In the case of $ \alpha _{1}=0.5$ and $\alpha _{2}=0.5$, the cross-quantilograms are insignificant for almost all lags.
-This result corresponds to the mean return forecast result given in Table 2 by Cenesizoglu and Timmermann (2008), where the OLS estimate for the mean return forecast is also insignificant.
-However, if we consider other quantiles of stock returns, the stock variance appears to have some predictability for stock returns.
-It should be noted that the results of the linear quantile regression given in Table 3 by Cenesizoglu and Timmermann (2008) correspond to our results for the first lag in Figure 2(a)$.$

-For $\alpha _{1}=0.05$, $0.1$ and $0.2,$ the cross-quantilograms are negative and significant for some lags.
-This implies that when risk is lower than the median, it is less likely to have large negative losses.
-For $ \alpha _{1}=0.8$, $0.9$ and $0.95,$ the cross-quantilograms are positive and significant for some lags.
-For example, for $\alpha _{1}=0.95,$ the cross-quantilogram is significantly positive for about one and a half years.
-This means that when risk is lower than median, it is less likely to have a very large positive gain for the next one and a half years.
-Figure 2(b) shows that the Box-Ljung test statistics are significant for both tails and both shoulders of the stock return distribution.